The Solid Waste Division handles all services associated with garbage, recycling, and food/yard waste collection, processing, and disposal.

 Apartment and condo residents may leave Christmas trees next to their complex dumpsters for pickup the first two weeks of January.
 Residents north of Forbes Creek Drive (Juanita, Kingsgate, Totem Lake, & Finn Hill) will be serviced Monday and Thursday; residents south will be serviced Tuesday and Friday.
 View a map of Christmas multifamily tree collection routes for 2015

 Stop putting styrofoam in the trash, and instead bring it for recycling!
-The next Styrofest is December 26th through December 29th
+The next Styrofest is January 23rd through January 26th

 .
 Check out the Styrofest guidelines